szhorvat/MaTeX/README.md

       HoldForm[Integrate[Sin[x], {x, 0, 2 Pi}]],
       Expand[(1 + x)^5]
     }]

 Processing a list of expressions together involves a single run of LaTeX, thus is much faster than processing each separately.

+For many usage instructions, search for "MaTeX" in the documentation center.

 ## Notes on performance